Screen prints - Lithographs - Original Painting - Vinyl Collectables

 26 x 32 x 2.2 Inches (framed)

-Screen print on 50gsm matte fine art paper.
+One-color screen print on 52gsm matte newsprint paper.

 Limited Edition (exact number unknown - but these are rare!).